Sylvia-W-Mwangi/Phase_4_project_G8/README.md

 **In today's competitive landscape, understanding customer perceptions is paramount.** Social media, particularly platforms like Twitter, offers a rich source of real-time public sentiment.
 This project aims to leverage Twitter data to gain insights into customer emotions regarding various products and brands.

 ### Objectives
-* **To classify tweet sentiments as positive, negative, or neutral.**
+* To classify tweet sentiments as positive, negative, or neutral.
-* **To compare sentiments and common word usage for Apple and Google products.**
+* To compare sentiments and common word usage for Apple and Google products.
-* **To build and evaluate binary text classifiers for positive vs. negative emotions.**
+* To build and evaluate binary text classifiers for positive vs. negative emotions.
-* **To build and evaluate multiclass classifiers for positive, negative, and neutral emotions.**
+* To build and evaluate multiclass classifiers for positive, negative, and neutral emotions.
-* **To improve model performance, especially for minority classes.**
+* To improve model performance, especially for minority classes.

 ## 2. Data Understanding

 ### Dataset Overview
-**The dataset for this project is sourced from data.world, containing tweet texts and their associated sentiment labels towards specific brands or products.**
+The dataset for this project is sourced from **data.world**, containing tweet texts and their associated sentiment labels towards specific brands or products.

 **Initial Data Overview**: The dataset contains three columns: `tweet_text`, `emotion_in_tweet_is_directed_at`, and `is_there_an_emotion_directed_at_a_brand_or_product`.
 * **`tweet_text`**: Contains the raw tweet content.